gouribiju/Data-Analyst/SQL/README.md

 ## 📊 Dashboard List:

-1️⃣ Mobile User Behavior Analysis: Analyzes user activity—screen time, app usage, data, and battery—using MySQL to uncover usage trends and patterns.
+  * 1️⃣ Mobile User Behavior Analysis: Analyzes user activity—screen time, app usage, data, and battery—using MySQL to uncover usage trends and patterns.
+  * 2️⃣ IMDB Analysis : Analyzes IMDB data to explore movies, actors, directors, genres, and their relationships using SQL queries.
+  *
 ## 🛠 Tools Used
 - MySQL Workbench
 - SQL (Queries and Analysis)